 Skip the pumpkin pie this year and make these easy pumpkin cheesecake bars with just a few ingredients instead!

-The bars needed a solid 30 minutes to bake.
-I left them in for closer to 40 minutes because the top layer wasn’t done yet.
+The bars need a solid 30 minutes to bake.
+We bake them closer to 40 minutes because the top layer sometimes takes time to bake thoroughly.
 The butter should be absorbed and the top will be bubbling up and a deep golden brown when it is done.

 Cut the bars up or just leave in the pan until you are ready to serve them up.
 They are delicious with a nice hot cup of coffee and would be a perfect Thanksgiving dessert.

 This is a sponsored conversation written by me on behalf of Pillsbury.
-The opinions and text are all mine.This article may contain affiliate links.
+The opinions and text are all mine.